3 Meditation Practices That will Bring You Peace

 Mindfulness Meditation Practices

 If you find that your mind is wandering and that you can’t quite focus, or that your emotions are taking the best of you, that’s okay.
-Maybe this moment isn’t what you hoped it will be – many people are in the same place – or you’re having bigger problems that just won’t let you go.
+Maybe this moment isn’t what you hoped it will be – many people are in the same place – or you’re having bigger problems that just won’t let you go and you feel depressed.

 Think about this for a second: